AnthonyH93/GoCycling/README.md

 * Core Location for location data
 * MapKit for embedded maps throughout the app
 * Core Data for persistent data storage of cycling routes and user preferences
+* CloudKit for iCloud storage and synchronization of routes, records and preferences
 * Combine for location update event processing

 ## System Requirements